aws-samples/serverless-patterns/lambda-microvms-codex-agent/README.md

 ### Region and model handling

 Nothing about the Region is baked into the image.
-The platform supplies `AWS_REGION`; the `ModelId` and `McpEndpoint` template parameters become the `CODEX_MODEL` and `AWS_MCP_ENDPOINT` image environment variables. [src/app.py](src/app.py) renders all three into the Codex config and the shell profile at startup and on every `/run` and `/resume`.
+The platform supplies `AWS_REGION`; the template sets the `CODEX_MODEL` and `AWS_MCP_ENDPOINT` image environment variables from its `ModelId` and `McpEndpoint` parameters. [src/app.py](src/app.py) reads all three from the environment and renders them into the Codex config and the shell profile at startup and on every `/run` and `/resume`.
 A value that cannot be resolved is logged and its line is dropped rather than replaced with a default.
 Interactive shells do not inherit the image environment, which is why the profile is written to `/etc/profile.d/` (see [src/Dockerfile](src/Dockerfile)).

 ### How Codex reaches Amazon Bedrock